MariammBello/cloud_resume_challenge_opensource/README.md

 networks:
   mynetwork:
     driver: bridge

+volumes:
+  mongo-data:  # This defines the mongo-data volume

 ```
 In this docker-compose.yml, we define all three services (frontend, backend, and MongoDB) and ensure they can communicate via a network (mynetwork).
 Docker Compose makes it easier to spin up or manage the entire app with a single command: ``` docker-compose up -d ```